drunkard/ceph-readable-doc/html/_sources/man/8/osdmaptool.rst.txt

    Change CRUSH weight of <osdid>

-.. option:: --upmap-save
+.. option:: --save

-   write modified OSDMap with upmap changes
+   write modified osdmap with upmap or crush-adjust changes

 实例